-Schreiner and Colombet (2001)microfinance as an effort to improve ways by which small loans and small deposit from the poor are ignored by the commercial banks.
-In other words, Otero (1999) explained microfinance as provision of financial services to very poor and low income who are self-employed people living within a country.
-Therefore, microfinance can be defined as providing financial services such as loans, saving and insurance to the low-income earners living in both rural and urban setting who are unable to get such services formal the commercial banks.
+97 microfinance as provision of financial services to very poor and low income who are self-employed people living 98 within a country.
+Therefore, microfinance can be defined as providing financial services such as loans, saving and 99 insurance to the low-income earners living in both rural and urban setting who are unable to get such services

+100 formal the commercial banks.

-For the past years, Microcredit microfinance have being used interchangeably by among people within the country, it is therefore essential to draw attention to the differences between the two which sometime confuse people.
-Sinha (1998)explained microcredit as small loans whiles microfinance is suitable where NGOs and MFIs complement the loans with other financial services such as saving, insurance, among others.
+For the past years, Microcredit and microfinance have being used interchangeably by among people within the country, it is therefore essential to draw attention to the differences between the two which sometime confuse people.
+Sinha (1998) explained microcredit as small loans whiles microfinance is suitable where NGOs and MFIs complement the loans with other financial services such as saving, insurance, among others.
 Okiocredit, (2005) further clarified microcredit as element of microfinance which involves giving credit facilities to the poor people but microfinance means providing extra noncredit financial services such as insurance, savings and payment services.